semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart-recharts-code.md

 ---
-title: Code
+title: Recharts code
 ---

+> 🎉 Try out [new chart library](/data-display/area-chart/area-chart-d3-code/) developed entirely with the D3.

 @## An example of a simple use

-@example simple
+@example simple-recharts

 @## Complex example with filtering

-@example complex
+@example complex-recharts

 @## Increasing the sector by an event on the chart